-Ronan Finn Partner Foreign Direct Investment t: +353 (0)87 625 9907 e: ronan.finn@pwc.com
+Ally McCaffrey Partner Foreign Direct Investment t: 353 (0)87 650 6268 e: ally.mccaffrey@pwc.com

 Banking and treasury

 The international banking sector has developed into a vital component of the Irish economy, with approximately half of the top 50 world banks located in Ireland.
 In addition, a large number of multinationals have established corporate treasury operations in Ireland to manage inter alia, inter-group lending, cash pooling, cash management, debt factoring, multicurrency management and hedging activities on behalf of their respective groups.